decentraland/adr/content/ADR-173-scene-deployments-must-not-contain-world-configuration-section.md

 ## Decisions

-A new validation is added to content validator so that the Catalysts can reject deployments of scenes containing the `worldConfiguration` property.
+A new validation is added to the content validator so that the Catalysts can reject deployments of scenes containing the `worldConfiguration` property.

 ## Deadline